Raixxar/PZLinux/doc/overview.md

 [h2]Hacking:[/h2]
 Explore the hacking interface to try to hack bank accounts using ID cards found on zombies.
 Will you be able to decode the bank account codes?

+[h2]Contract:[/h2]
+Accept quests to earn even more money.
+Will you rise to the challenge?

+[h2]Request:[/h2]
+Spend your money to obtain useful items for your survival to live even longer.

 [h2]Enhanced Gameplay:[/h2]
 PZLinux not only adds depth to the economy but also enriches the gameplay experience.
 Explore the game's world with a new outlook, knowing that you might stumble upon hidden gems online!
 Don't miss out on money anymore; you can now profit from it to enhance your survival!
 Once found, deposit the money via an ATM into your bank account to make it available online